|

 acoustic phonographs sold for public consumption.
 That discounts the

-Hexaphone and other coin-ops made for commercial use, but there weren't
+Hexaphone and other coin-ops made for commercial use, but there weren't very

 many of those, either, prior to these Victors.